Ctross/Ctross.github.io/pages/about-me.md

 layout: page
 title: "About Me"
 subheadline:
 teaser: "I am a post-doctoral scholar working at the Sante Fe Institute and the University of California, Davis.
-I work on a variety of topics at the intersection of applied anthropology, social justice, dynamical modeling of cultural evolutionary processes, and human behavioral ecololgy..."
+I work on a variety of topics at the intersection of applied anthropology, social justice, dynamical modeling of cultural evolutionary processes, human behavioral ecololgy, genetics, and Bayesian statistical modeling..."
 permalink: "/about-me/"
 header:
     image_fullwidth: "header_drop.jpg"